Jeffrey Tambor not returning for Season 5 of 'Transparent'

 The show was renewed for a fifth season in August, but Tambor's future on the show remained in question.

-In its first four seasons, "Transparent" earned praise of lifting the visibility of the transgender community.
+In its first four seasons, "Transparent" earned praise for lifting the visibility of the transgender community.
 It has also raked in a number of awards for Amazon, including the Golden Globe for best TV comedy or musical in 2015 and a number of awards for Tambor.

 In a statement in November, Tambor said playing his character on "Transparent" "has been one of the greatest privileges and creative experiences of my life."